mohamedwaleed77/E-Commerce_MERN_Fullstack_AMIT/README.md

 ### 📦 Order Management
 - Checkout process with shipping information and payment method selection.
 - Order summary showing products, quantities, and total price.
-- Payment integration (interface only) with Stripe or PayPal.
+- Payment integration (interface only) with Stripe .
 - Logged-in users can view their past orders.

 ### 🛠️ Admin Dashboard